Abbykus/microPy-IDE/README.md

 The *microPy-IDE* is a development environment for the [microPython language](https://micropython.org/) which is a subset of Python 3 and is optimised to run on microcontrollers and in constrained environments.

-Using the familiar Python programming language you can interact with development hardware and control it, much like controlling hardware with an Arduino using C/C++.
+Using the familiar Python programming language you can interact with development hardware and control it, much the same as controlling hardware with the Arduino IDE using C/C++.
 The Abbykus QDEV family of boards makes it easy to get started using MicroPython and thanks to recent contributions to MicroPython, you can turn any QDEV board into a MicroPython device.

 ![](https://github.com/Abbykus/microPy-IDE/blob/3a2bbbc565d9bde55c800ac3cb0ba72c25d3f430/photos/microPy-IDE.png)